whwjdqls/3DTetris/README.md

 ---
 ## Train Model
-With npy files made with makedataset.py train custum hand pose recognition model with train_np.ipynb
+With npy files made with makedataset.py train and save custom hand pose recognition model with train_np.ipynb

 ---
 ## Communicate with Unity and control 3D tetris